facelessuser/coloraide/docs/src/markdown/wavelengths.md

 /// html | div#breakdown
 > [!tip]
 > It should be noted that the general implementation as described above for approximating wavelengths can be become more
-> difficult at higher wavelengths (typically 700 nm in the red-orange region) due to the non-linear shape of the spectral
+> difficult at higher wavelengths (typically above 700 nm in the red-orange region) due to the non-linear shape of the
-> locus in that area.
+> spectral locus in that area.
 As wavelengths approach 700 nm, the curve becomes steeper and more curved, making precise
 > interpolation between discrete data points on the locus more challenging.
 >
 > Additionally, chromaticity coordinates for high-wavelength sources are more sensitive to small measurement errors, and